urbanopt/urbanopt.github.io/developer_resources/known_issues.md

 ### All Versions

-1. You may encounter a 'certificate has expired' error when running REopt&trade; optimizations.
+1. **CERTIFICATE HAS EXPIRED** You may encounter a 'certificate has expired' error when running REopt&trade; optimizations.
 The error text will look something like this:

 	```bash
 	 error from REopt API: SSL_connect returned=1 errno=0 state=error: certificate verify failed (certificate has expired)